-of the surname O'Quinn can be found in the archives.
+Many spelling variations of the surname O'quinn can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include O'Quinn, Quin, Quinn, Quine, MacQuin, MacQuinn, McQuin, McQuinn, MacCuin, Cuinn, Cuin and many more.

-Another 45 words (3 lines of text) are included under the topic Early O'Quinn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early O'quinn Notables in all our PDF Extended History products and printed products wherever possible.

 - Mary O'Quinn, aged 18, who settled in America from Strokestown, in 1900

 - Mary O'Quinn, aged 18, who landed in America from Roscowmon, in 1901

 - Robert O'Quinn, aged 23, who landed in America, in 1922